AnduroProject/anduro-wallet-connector-react/README.md

 **Parameter**

-chainId: 1 or 2
+chainId: 1 or 2 [1 for Bitcoin, 2 for Sidechain]
- 1 for Bitcoin
- 2 for Sidechain

 ```bash
 import React from 'react';